 This article will explore the different types of performance tests you can perform and what are they for.

-Load testing is performed to evaluate the performance of the system under a specific load.
+Is performed to evaluate the performance of the system under a specific load.

 The load is normally the expected concurrent number of users on the application performing a specific number of transactions within a set duration.

 The load test will normally determine the response time, throughput, CPU utilization and error rate during the period of the test.
 By monitoring these elements when running the test i.e. CPU, Memory, Network, Database, Application and so forth.
 This can assist in identifying the bottlenecks.